 If combining this tour with Opera in Southern Sicily, a transfer from Ortygia to Palermo is provided on 11 November, and an extra night at the Grand Hotel Piazza Borsa.
 If you are taking the group flights for the festival, please choose from the 6 options on the festival booking form.

 Fly at c.
-9.00am from London City via Milan or Rome to Palermo (Alitalia).
+7.00am from London City via Milan to Palermo (Alitalia).
 Overnight Palermo where all five nights are spent.

 Palermo.
 A morning walk through the old centre includes a visit to several oratories.
 The afternoon is spent at the Galleria Regionale della Sicilia (Palazzo Abatellis), which has an excellent collection of 15th-century pictures, and at La Martorana and S. Cataldo, two outstanding Norman buildings.
 Dinner at a private palazzo.